 The Program utilizes standardized rubrics to assess student performance in physical examination and clinical procedure skills assessments, simulated patient encounters, oral case presentations, small group exercises, and professional conduct development.
-These rubrics are included with course syllabi and in materials for other learning activities to inform students of the level of expertise and the criteria necessary for successful performance.
-(B1.09)
+These rubrics are included with course syllabi and/or in materials for other learning activities to inform students of the level of expertise and the criteria necessary for successful performance.

 The Summative Evaluation is administered after successful completion of the Clinical Phase to verify that each student has acquired Program Graduate Competencies and is prepared to enter clinical practice.
-(C3.04) Students must pass each of the four (4) components of the Summative Evaluation listed below:
+Students must pass each of the four (4) components of the Summative Evaluation listed below:

-- Written examination: multiple choice questions covering the PANCE Content Blueprint (Organ Systems and Task Areas) to assess student achievement of Medical Knowledge competencies; a grade of 70% (C) or higher is required to pass this component of the Summative Evaluation - Simulated patient encounters: simulated patient encounters (human and manikin) to assess student achievement of Patient Care, Interpersonal and Communication Skills, Professionalism, Practice-based Learning and Improvement, and Systems-based Practice competencies (e.g. patient assessment and management; clinical decision making and problem solving; professional behaviors; provision for patient safety); Pass/Fail assessment utilizing standardized rubrics

-- Physical examination skills assessment: completion of physical examination techniques and interpretations of findings to assess student achievement of Patient Care competencies; Pass/Fail assessment utilizing standardized rubrics - Procedural skills assessment: completion of clinical procedural skills to assess student achievement of Patient Care competencies; Pass/Fail assessment utilizing standardized rubrics
+- Written examination: multiple choice questions covering the PANCE Content Blueprint (Organ Systems and Task Areas) to assess student achievement of Medical Knowledge competencies; a grade of 70% (C) or higher is required to pass this component of the Summative Evaluation - Simulated patient encounters: simulated patient encounters to assess student achievement of Patient Care, Interpersonal and Communication Skills, Professionalism, Practice-based Learning and Improvement, and Systems-based Practice competencies (e.g. patient assessment and management; clinical decision making and problem solving; professional behaviors; provision for patient safety); Pass/Fail assessment utilizing standardized rubrics - Physical examination skills assessment: completion of physical examination techniques and interpretations of findings to assess student achievement of Patient Care competencies; Pass/Fail assessment utilizing standardized rubrics - Procedural skills assessment: completion of clinical procedural skills to assess student achievement of Patient Care competencies; Pass/Fail assessment utilizing standardized rubrics

 The Program makes every attempt to post student grades on the Program's online learning management system within 48 hours of an electronic written examination and within 96 hours of all other assignments/assessments.
 All assessments are the property of the Program.
-Students $\underline{\text{may not duplicate}}$ assessment items in any form at any time.
-Faculty review assessments for students who earned a grade of \leq 75% to identify the student's knowledge/skill deficits.
-This information is shared with the student during mentoring by Program Faculty.
+Students may not duplicate assessment items in any form at any time.
+Program faculty review assessments for students who earned a grade of \leq 75% to identify the student's knowledge/skill deficits and share this information with the student during mentoring.